 - 2 teaspoon vanilla essence

 - 100 g / ½ cup cream cheese, full fat

 - Heat your oven to 180 Celsius.

 - Blend your eggs, softened butter and bananas until thoroughly combined.

-- Mix in the ground almonds, flaxseed, spices, 1 tsp stevia and baking powder.
+- Mix in the ground almonds, flaxseed, spices, vanilla, 1 teaspoon stevia and baking powder.

 - Pour the dough into a well-greased muffin tin or line your muffin tin with paper cups.
 I use a silicone mould as I find they are the most helpful at getting muffins out in one piece.